Socialist Forces Front: Establishment and rebellion (1963)

 The party was formed by Hocine Aït Ahmed on 29 September 1963 in the city of Tizi Ouzou to oppose Ben Bella's government.
 Following the party's creation, Aït Ahmed began an armed rebellion and captured a number of towns in Kabylia.
 The Ben Bella government, aided by the National Liberation Army, swiftly took control of the dissident towns during a mostly bloodless confrontation.
 The FFS rebels were not supported by the people and were pushed into the mountains by the government's army.
 Preferring to avoid direct conflict, the FFS and its soldiers retracted into the mountains from where they could launch guerrilla tactics.
 The rebellion was defeated in 1964 and Hocine Aït Ahmed was arrested and sentenced to death.

-The 1963 conflict resulted in 10 months of armed confrontation in the region, leaving more than four hundred dead, and most of the FLN leaders from Kabylia and the eastern provinces either executed or forced into exile.
+The 1963 conflict resulted in 10 months of armed confrontation in the region, leaving more than four hundred dead, and most of the FLN leaders from Kabylia and the eastern provinces were either executed or forced into exile.
 Hocine Aït Ahmed escaped prison in 1966 and fled to Switzerland.